Facial Recognition

 Other countries are putting laws in place to limit the dangerous effects of this technology.
 We need to see urgent action from the Government to introduce safeguards to limit how the police can use facial recognition, and to protect all of us from abuse of power as we go about our daily lives.

-• facial recognition is not used without independent sign-off from a judge
+• live facial recognition is not used without independent sign-off

 I'm looking for advice on this